fish-shell/fish-shell/doc_src/language.rst

 :ref:`Universal variables <variables-universal>` are stored in the file ``.config/fish/fish_variables``.
 Do not edit this file directly, as your edits may be overwritten.
 Edit the variables through fish scripts or by using fish interactively instead.

 Do not append to universal variables in :ref:`config.fish <configuration>`, because these variables will then get longer with each new shell instance.
-Instead, simply set them once at the command line.
+Instead, set them once at the command line.

 .. _variables-export: